 10.

 Once each section of Inland Rail is completed it becomes part of ARTC’s freight rail network and enhances Australia’s supply chain.
-The already-completed North-West Connection at Parkes in New South Wales links Inland Rail to Brisbane, Melbourne and the East-West line to Perth – reducing the rail distance between Brisbane and Perth, and Brisbane and Adelaide, by 500km and ultimately connecting all of Australia.
+The completed North-West Connection at Parkes in New South Wales has reduced the rail distance between Brisbane and Perth and Brisbane and Adelaide by 500km, ensuring more efficient rail freight connectivity across Australia.

 Inland Rail frequently asked questions